 About Kirk Astroth

 Having grown up in Utah, I spent a lot of time in southern Utah hiking into slot canyons to see ancient habitation sites and rock art.
 I am fascinated with southwest archaeology and hope to contribute to our knowledge of the cultures that lived here before European contact.
 While I have pursued some other interests over time, I realized that I have missed my calling and have returned to school to earn a degree in applied archaeology.
-I have done volunteer work with Archaeology Southwest, currently work in the Arizona State Museum Repository as a volunteer, and doing an internship at the Laboratory of Tree Ring Research.
-I am a board member with the Arizona Archaeological & Historical Society, and serve on the Tucson Festival of Books Author Committee with responsibilities for recruiting science authors.
+I have done volunteer work with Archaeology Southwest, Sacred Sites Research, Inc., and I currently work as a volunteer in the Arizona State Museum Conservation Lab where I am X-raying over 2,000 sandals.
+I am a former AZ Site Steward and former board member with the Arizona Archaeological & Historical Society, and serve on the Tucson Festival of Books Author Committee with responsibilities for recruiting science authors.
+I volunteer with Humane Borders and help distribute water out in the west deserts for migrants.
 Finally, I am a professional mountain bike guide and am a board member with the Sonoran Desert Mountain Bicyclisits.

 BA--University of Denver--Political Science

 MS--Utah State University--Range Science

 Ed.D.--Montana State University--Adult Education and Higher Education Administration